Vintage photo album with family portraits

 1930 U.S. census excerpt, Sioux City, Iowa, Carl Lambert family.
 Image from Ancestry.

-Censuses from 1880 forward list each family member’s relationship to the head of household.
-Anyone in the household listed as an in-law would likely be the wife’s parent, sibling, or another relative (assuming her husband is the head of household).
+U.S. censuses from 1880 forward list each family member’s relationship to the head of household.
+Anyone listed as an in-law would likely be the wife’s parent, assuming her husband is the head of household.

 Keep in mind that a female parent living in the household may have remarried and might not be using the surname that would be your ancestor’s maiden name.
-You’ll need to research that individual to rule out any additional marriages.
+You will need to research that individual to rule out any additional marriages.

 Wrap-Up

-A woman’s name change(s) after marriage, and a lack of records generated by her during her lifetime, can make the search for a female ancestor’s maiden name a complicated task.
+A woman’s name changes after marriage, combined with a historical lack of records generated in her own name, can make the search for a female ancestor’s maiden name a complicated and sometimes frustrating task.

-Examining the records she generated, as well as looking at records left by her husband and other family members, can sometimes reveal not only her maiden name but a brand-new branch to add to your family tree!
+The good news is that there are more resources available today than ever before.
+From traditional records such as marriage certificates, death certificates, and census records to modern tools like genetic genealogy, each resource offers a new angle of approach.
+Examining the records she generated, as well as those left by her husband and other family members, can sometimes reveal not only her maiden name but a brand-new branch to add to your family tree.

-What are YOUR favorite places to search for a female ancestor’s maiden name?
-Leave us a note in the comments!
+What are your favorite places to search for a female ancestor’s maiden name?
+Leave a note in the comments!

 This post contains affiliate links.
 I may receive a small commission if you choose to make a purchase, but it does not add anything extra to the price you pay.
 For more, please read my full Disclosure StatementI appreciate your support